- Homosexuality

 Article 92-6 of the Military Criminal Act penalizes "anal intercourse" and other so-called “indecent acts” in any military setting with up to two years in prison — and all able-bodied men must serve about two years in the military.
 No law criminalizes heterosexual intercourse in the South Korean military.

-Censorship of LGBT Issues in South Korea is state-enforced.
+Censorship of LGBT issues in South Korea is no censorship.

-Right to change legal gender in South Korea is legal, but requires surgery.
+Right to change legal gender in South Korea is legal, no restrictions.

-Legal recognition of non-binary gender in South Korea is unknown.
+Legal recognition of non-binary gender in South Korea is not legally recognized.

-LGBT discrimination in South Korea is illegal in some contexts.
+LGBT discrimination in South Korea is varies by region.

-LGBT employment discrimination in South Korea is no protections.
+LGBT employment discrimination in South Korea is varies by region.

-LGBT housing discrimination in South Korea is no protections.
+LGBT housing discrimination in South Korea is varies by region.

 Same-sex adoption in South Korea is illegal.